2026 USF2000 Championship

-The 2026 USF2000 Championship presented by Continental Tire is scheduled to be the seventeenth season of the USF2000 Championship since its revival in 2010.
+The 2026 USF2000 Championship presented by Continental Tire was the seventeenth season of the USF2000 Championship since its revival in 2010.
 The championship serves as the second rung of the IndyCar Series's USF Pro Championships ladder system.
+The season was held over 18 races across eight race weekends.
+It started on February 27 around the Streets of St. Petersburg and ended on September 26 at Road America.

+Colombian driver Sebastián Garzón, driving for DEForce Racing, won the Drivers' Championship in the final race of the season at Road America.
+Pabst Racing, the team which fielded Garzón's two closest competitors, won the Teams' Championship for the seventh time in its history.

 Drivers and teams

-All drivers will compete using Tatuus USF-22 racecars with Elite Mazda 2.0-014A engines and Continental tires.
+All drivers competed using Tatuus USF-22 racecars with Elite Mazda 2.0-014A engines and Continental tires.